LaunchlabAU/auspol-donations-twitter-bot/README.md

 ## Dataset

 The bot requires two datasets on top of the data available from the AEC, one to map twitter handles to donors, and the other to map donation recipients back to political parties.
-We appreciate any help in completing & checking these datasets, which can be done with a pull request.
+We appreciate any help in completing & checking these datasets, which can be done by clicking on the pencil icon to the top-right of a table.

 ### Mapping twitter handles to donors:

 Please only submit changes to the "Twitter" column.
+To edit, click on the pencil icon at the top right of the table.

 [Twitter donors table: page 1](data/tables/twitter_donors_page_1.md)